Chicago Defective Equipment Lawyers

 - Home modifications to accommodate injury

 As a representative for both individual workers and labor unions across multiple industries, Romanucci & Blandin has the experience and vast knowledge to investigate your case.
 It all starts with a phone call.
-Dial (312) 647-2544 to speak with our firm in a free case consultation—you pay us nothing unless we win your case, so don’t hesitate to call us as soon as possible.
+Dial (312) 647-2544 to speak with our firm during a free case consultation—you pay us nothing unless we win your case, so don’t hesitate to call us as soon as possible.